Labuan Foundation

 WHY FOUNDATION IN LABUAN?

-• Build your LEGACY
+• Build your LEGACY.

-• Registered corporate body with separate legal entity
+• Registered corporate body with separate legal entity.

-• Can be for private or charity purposes
+• Can be for private or charity purposes.

-• Protection from creditors’ claims
+• Protection from creditors’ claims.

-• Protected from foreign claims and cannot be forcefully liquidated to satisfy other obligations such as claims arising from divorce, lawsuit or creditors
+• Protected from foreign claims and cannot be forcefully liquidated to satisfy other obligations such as claims arising from divorce, lawsuit or creditors.

-• Protection against forced heirship
+• Protection against forced heirship.

-• Not subject to compulsory perpetuity period
+• Not subject to compulsory perpetuity period.

 • Information concerning the Labuan foundation is not on any public record.

-• Founder can reserve powers and rights
+• Founder can reserve powers and rights.

-• No foreign exchange controls
+• No foreign exchange controls.

-• No withholding tax /capital gain tax / inheritance tax
+• No withholding tax / inheritance tax.